 Dr. Dylan went to college in the Twin Cities and completed his Pre-Veterinary undergraduate studies with Honors in Biology and Agricultural Science at the University of Minnesota-Twin Cities.
-He was then accepted into the University of Wisconsin School of Veterinary Medicine, and graduated in 2006.
+He was then accepted into the University of Wisconsin School of Veterinary Medicine in Madison and graduated in 2006.

 Following two years of highly adventurous large and small animal practice in Wisconsin, Dr. Dylan moved to Chicago and worked as a clinician in a busy Emergency and Specialty Center for six years, gaining valuable clinical experience and professional relationships in the process.

-When not working on Boulevard Vet, Dr. Dylan loves spending time with his wife Kelly, their pets Woodrow Wilson (Woody) and Smokey-Panther (S-P).
-He and Kelly can be found at many of their neighborhood cafés, coffee shops and restaurants in the course of their week or going up North for outdoor recreation and visiting the family farm back where it all began.
-Dr. Dylan is also a devoted Green Bay Packers and Milwaukee Brewers fan and hopes native of Chicagoans won’t hold that against him.
+When not working on BLVD Vet, Dr. Dylan likes running on the 606, reading, spending time with his wife Kelly, their pets Woody (a Cavalier King Charles) and Smokey-Panther (a former barn-kitten plucked from a pile of straw on the family farm).
+He and Kelly like supporting their neighborhood restaurants, traveling when they can, and of course going up North to the family farm back where it all began.
+Dr. Dylan is a devoted Green Bay Packers and Wisconsin Badgers fan and hopes native Chicagoans won't hold that against him.